DavidHz26/DavidHz26/README.md

 ## I'm a Video Game and Software Developer Junior.

-During my career I have developed/participated in some video games in events called GameJams from my University. <br>
+During my career I have developed/participated in some video games (in events called GameJams organized by my University, Personal Projects and University Projects). <br>
 <br>
 I have always been an autodidact and I like to learn new things to improve my coding skills and share things I learned in case it becomes helpful to someone else. <br>
 <br>